People of all abilities are able to actively participate as valued members of our community

 * Empower staff and volunteers to achieve their full potential

-Kyeema supports around 90 individuals and their families across the Glenelg Shire, and has been operating since the late ’60’s when a small group of committed people advocated for service for their sons and daughters.
+Kyeema supports over 130 individuals and their families across the Glenelg Shire, and has been operating since the late ’60’s when a small group of committed people advocated for service for their sons and daughters.

 Over the years Kyeema has broadened and developed services in response to peoples’ needs.
 We continue to listen and respond to individuals and families.